kenziewebm/webgen/README.md

 .end
 ```

-The above WG file will generate the following HTML:
+the above wg file will generate the following html:

 ```html
 <title>My Website</title>